ETeissonniere/EliDecode/README.md

 # Eli.Decode
-Just a tool to decode obfuscated shellcodes using the unicorn engine
+Just a tool to decode obfuscated shellcodes using the unicorn engine.

+# Please note
+- You may have problems or wrong decoded shellcodes...
+- You need the unicorn engine (http://www.unicorn-engine.org/) AND the capstone engine (http://www.capstone-engine.org/) (with the python bindings...).

 # Supported archs
 - x86_32